The student news site of Reedy High School in Frisco, Texas

 Presley Sockwell

-Surrounding the first day of school there is excitement and energy radiating from students, teachers, administrators, and parents.
-This year, Frisco Independent School District’s first day of school was August 9.
-Reedy High School’s teachers and staff worked in the weeks prior to welcome each and every one of their students.
+Surrounding the first day of school, there is excitement and energy radiating from students, teachers, administrators, and parents.
+This year,Reedy High School’s teachers and staff worked in the weeks prior to the first day of school on techniques welcome each and every one of their students.

 “It was my first day of school just like the students’,” assistant soccer coach Christopher Gonzalez said.
-“I was coming into a new role in a new position at a new school, I had to get to learn the different personalities and different temperaments.
+“I was coming into a new role in a new position at a new school.
+I had to get to learn the different personalities and different temperaments.
 To this day, I think I’m still always learning.”

 However, even experienced staff still get nervous for the first day of school.
 Many Reedy staff members view the start of the school year as a new experience to connect with students.